Shivansps/pof_aligner/README.md

 pof_aligner -view -pof example.pof

 *To view a folder
--This lists all files one after the other pof_aligner -view -fol_in d:\exampleFolder\exampleFolder2
+This lists all files one after the other pof_aligner -view -fol_in d:\exampleFolder\exampleFolder2

--This lists all files but pauses and clear screen after each file pof_aligner -view -fol_in d:\exampleFolder\exampleFolder2 -pause
+This lists all files but pauses and clear screen after each file pof_aligner -view -fol_in d:\exampleFolder\exampleFolder2 -pause

 *To view a VP file
--This lists all files in a VP one after the other pof_aligner -view -vp_in d:\exampleVP.vp
+This lists all files in a VP one after the other pof_aligner -view -vp_in d:\exampleVP.vp

--This lists all files in a VP but pauses and clear screen after each file pof_aligner -view -vp_in d:\exampleVP.vp -pause
+This lists all files in a VP but pauses and clear screen after each file pof_aligner -view -vp_in d:\exampleVP.vp -pause